Kirkland Zoning Code Chapter 95

 May 30, 2019 Houghton Community Council meeting

-Your input on the proposed amendments is encouraged.
+The public hearing has been closed for written and oral testimony and the Planning Commission has made their recommendations on the draft code to the City Council.
+All public comments on the tree code amendment project received up to December 12, 2019 can be viewed at this link.
 Please visit this web page for updates, attend public meetings, or contact staff for more information.
 Thank you for being engaged in your community!

 -Subscribe to receive email announcements